projectara/greybus-spec/source/device_class/firmware.rst

 The major and minor numbers shall be ignored by the AP if the status contains value other than FW_STATUS_SUCCESS.

-If the Interface doesn't require the specific Interface Backend Firmware package for its functioning, then the Interface shall set the status to FW_STATUS_NOT_SUPPORTED.
+If the Interface doesn't require any Interface Backend Firmware package for its functioning, then the Interface shall set the status to FW_STATUS_NOT_SUPPORTED.

-If the Interface doesn't have the specific Interface Backend Firmware package available with it, then it shall set the status to FW_STATUS_NOT_AVAILABLE.
+If the Interface doesn't have all Interface Backend Firmware package available with it, then it shall set the status to FW_STATUS_NOT_AVAILABLE.

-Otherwise, the Interface shall set both major and minor fields in its Response with the major and minor version of its Interface Backend Firmware.
+Otherwise, the Interface shall set both major and minor fields in its Response with the major and minor version of its Interface Backend Firmware packages.

-The Interface may require some time before providing the version of the Interface Backend Firmware package.
+The Interface may require some time before providing the version of the Interface Backend Firmware packages.
 This may happen, for example, if the Interface needs to boot the Backend Device Processors before getting the version of the available Interface Backend Firmware.
 On such an event, the Interface shall set the status to FW_STATUS_RETRY.